zedlopez/ifm/Examples/CampBethel.md

 Location: Text with random alternatives
 RecipeLocation: Liveliness
 Index: People who do new things each time the player looks
-Description: Creating characters who change their behavior from turn to turn, and a survey of other common uses for alternative texts.
+Description: Creating characters who change their behaviour from turn to turn, and a survey of other common uses for alternative texts.
 For: Z-Machine